Recommendations

 THE HERDS - The Walk Productions

-THE HERDS have arrived in the UK.
-Discover how you can take part in this epic climate action project, which sees life-size puppet animals sweep through the UK.
+THE HERDS visited the UK in summer 2025.
+Discover more about this epic climate action project, which saw life-size puppet animals sweep through the UK.

-From April to August 2025, herds of life-size puppet animals are stampeding into cities across Africa and Europe to flee climate disaster.
+From April to August 2025, herds of life-size puppet animals journeyed 20,000 kilometres from central Africa to the Arctic Circle.
+THE HERDS stampeded into cities, including London and Manchester, fleeing climate disaster.

 Pangolin puppet